COVID-19 Specific Guidelines

-Be sure to maintain appropriate social distance of 6 feet between different household groups.
+Be sure to maintain appropriate social distance between different household groups.

-Wear face coverings when social distancing (staying at least 6 feet apart) is not possible, unless a face covering is not medically tolerated.
+Face coverings are strongly recommended when social distancing is not possible, unless a face covering is not medically tolerated.

 There is no smoking on the property and only service animals are allowed.

-- Tickets should be purchased or reserved in advance to ensure access to the exhibitions.
+- Tickets may be purchased or reserved in advance to ensure access to the exhibitions.